 How to Get More out of Your Facebook Page With Custom Buttons and Tabs

 Beyond the basics, you can make a few changes to your page to drive more sales to your business.

 First, you can add a custom button right under your cover photo.

 Click the “add action button” below your customization panel to find it.

 Have a look through the different options to pick the best one for your business.
 You can choose the option most likely to drive customers toward your end goal.
 If .you run an app and want customers to download it, choose that.
 However, if you run a small cleaning business and aim to get more calls, click on “call now.”

 Once you choose one, you’ll have to input a link where someone can take that action on your website.

 Visitors to your page will now see this button and can use it:

-For most tabs, you’ll need to configure them by going to the tab itself and then following the prompts.
+You’ll need to configure most tabs by going to the tab itself and then following the prompts.

 Post Types and Formatting